fbpx

 Study the competition

-You don’t have to reinvent the wheel from scratch, when you formulate your social media strategy.
-Observe what other brands in your niche are doing (and what’s working for them) to get a lay of the land and guide your own strategy.
-You can try to beat them at their own game by doing it even better or find areas to capitalize on.
+You don’t have to reinvent the wheel when you formulate your social media strategy.
+Observe what other brands in your niche are doing (and what’s working for them) to help guide your own initiatives.
+Plus, you can try to beat them at their own game by doing it even better, or you can find new areas to capitalize on.

 Put together a list of 5-10 top competitors in your space.
-If you need help, use Google and enter search terms related to your products/services.
+If you need help, use Google and enter search terms related to your products or services.
 The results on the first page will likely be from the leaders in the field.
+Don't ignore the smaller competition – they can make waves in the industry, too.

-When assessing your competitors, here are some key questions to be asking:
+When assessing your competitors, here are some key questions to ask:

 • Which social channels are they most active and popular on?